tgirke/GEN242-2021/content/en/about/syllabus.md

 addition, a recent version of [R](http://www.r-project.org) and [RStudio](http://rstudio.org) should be installed on each laptop.

-If possible students may want to attend class sessions from a monitor setup either with with one wide monitor or two monitors.
-This allows viewing of presentations on one screen and following along hands-on practicals on the other screen.
+If possible students may want to attend class sessions from a monitor setup with either one large monitor (wide enough to display several windows) or two separate monitors.
+This allows simultaneous viewing of presentations on one screen and following along hands-on practicals on the other screen.

 ## Schedule